Vin-Ren/leveling-solo-clone-site/README.md

-# LEVELING SOLO CLONE SILE
+# LEVELING SOLO CLONE SITE
 ## Intro
 A Crappy clone from the levelingsolo.com site